 This workshop is intended for all librarians, library staff, and library administrators who need to demonstrate the value of their library by documenting their contributions to overall institutional effectiveness and/or to identify areas for quality improvement.
 Attendees are not expected to have previous experience applying the Standards.
 Though the primary audience is librarians, library staff, library administrators and other campus professionals in areas of assessment, institutional planning and improvement, and academic technology may be interested as well.

-Moving Assessment from Theory into Practice - A Planning and Assessment Cycle ApproachWhat is Evidence?
+Moving Assessment from Theory into Practice - A Planning and Assessment Cycle Approach;

-Andrea Falcone, MLS, MA, is the Head of Education & Outreach Services at the University of Colorado Denver.
-Falcone leads a dynamic instruction program that offers one-time, course-integrated instruction to various programs and groups on a campus with three institutions.
-She encourages library faculty to be experimental in designing their curriculum and to conduct assessments with the intent of continuous improvement.
+Andrea Falcone, Associate Director for Education & Public Services at the University of Colorado Denver.
+She is responsible for envisioning and managing information services that enhance research within and across disciplines, including academic success in and beyond the classroom.
+In this role Andrea also focuses on the strategic development of library learning spaces, integrated service points, and circulation services.
 She is the Editor of the Beta Phi Mu Scholars Series published by Rowman & Littlefield and is the column editor for "Perspectives on Public Services," which appears in International Information & Library Review.

 Debra Gilchrist, Ph.D., is Vice President for Learning and Student Success at Pierce College.
 In addition to academic and student affairs, Gilchrist leads efforts focused on regional accreditation and achievement of institutional outcomes at Pierce College, a community college in Lakewood, Washington.
 Prior to this position, she served as Dean of Libraries and Institutional Effectiveness at Pierce, and Instruction Librarian at Pacific Lutheran University in Tacoma, Washington.
 She has published and presented at numerous conferences and campuses on outcomes assessment as a tool for change, demonstrating the contributions of academic libraries through assessment of both learning and program impact and quality.
 She served as co-designer with Lisa Janicke Hinchliffe on two recent ACRL projects - the Standards for Libraries in Higher Education workshops and the Assessment in Action (AiA) program - developing the curriculum and facilitating workshops for both initiatives.
 She was an inaugural member of the ACRL Information Literacy Immersion Program, serving on the faculty from 1998-2016, and in 2007 was honored with the Miriam Dudley Instruction Librarian Award.
 Her doctoral dissertation focused on the leadership role of academic librarians to influence instructional change.